karthikc7/lead-score-dashborad/README.md

 npm run lint
 ```

+Use this Model here : https://eclectic-rolypoly-952da8.netlify.app/ or http://localhost:5173/

 ## 📄 License

 This project is built for demonstration purposes as part of the AI Lead Scoring Dashboard challenge.